ucfgirl10/IDS6938-SimulationTechniques/Homework3/Readme.md

 <a href="https://youtu.be/FEZOmdjNmVE" target="_blank"><img src="http://img.youtube.com/vi/FEZOmdjNmVE/0.jpg"
 alt="Video2" width="240" height="180" border="10" /></a>

 Finally, to make my maze a bit more realistic, I decided to add extra target lines and probabilities.
+In this run, the probabilities are set in each path.
 The agents have a 0.5 chance of taking the first true path and a 0.5 chance of taking the first false path (to end up at the first dead end).
-Then, the agents have a 0.5 chance of taking the next true path or 0.5 chance of taking the next false path (the will have a 0.5 chance to end up at the 2nd dead end or 0.5 to end up at the 3rd dead end).
+Then, the agents will move on and have a 0.5 chance of taking the next true path or 0.5 chance of taking the next false path (taking the false path will lead them to having a 0.5 chance to end up at the 2nd dead end or 0.5 to end up at the 3rd dead end).
 The agents will finally have a 0.5 chance to end up at the last dead end before reaching the exit.
 The images and video below demonstrate this logic with an arrival rate of 1000 per hour.

 ![](images/maze5.PNG?raw=true)

 <a href="https://youtu.be/HLgM7ynJ0h0" target="_blank"><img src="http://img.youtube.com/vi/HLgM7ynJ0h0/0.jpg"
 alt="Video2" width="240" height="180" border="10" /></a>

 **(c) - 30 points: [Model and analyze a building on campus.]**